operard/csv2db/README.md

                         more secure method of providing a password.
   -m HOST, --host HOST  The host name on which the database is running on.
   -n PORT, --port PORT  The port on which the database is listening.
 If not
-                        passed on the default port will be used (Oracle: 1521,
+                        passed on the default port will be used (Oracle: 1521, adb: 1521,
                         MySQL: 3306, PostgreSQL: 5432, SQL Server: 1433, DB2:
                         50000).
   -d DBNAME, --dbname DBNAME